 If you are looking for more roundness and fullness in your buttocks region to balance out your overall figure, then this procedure is for you.
 Not everyone is a good candidate, but Dr. Kesarwani will examine the current size and shape of your buttocks, as well as how much body fat you have in other places to transfer to the buttocks region.
 Skin quality and elasticity also factor in, as do any pre-existing medical conditions that might make the procedure riskier or delay your healing.

 Dr. Kesarwani takes great care in marking and planning your surgery.
 As a talented artist, he strives to recreate the right shape for each and every patient.
 This is not a cookie cutter procedure.

-The procedure is done under anesthesia.
+The cosmetic surgery procedure is done under local anesthesia or general anesthesia.
 Fat transfer from the body to the buttocks is done by liposuction and subsequent fat injection.
 First, gentle liposuction is performed to harvest the fat from inside a belly button incision or the inside thigh/leg.
 While the incision measures only millimetres, it remains well hidden.
 Generally speaking, the aim to harvest 3 times the amount to transfer.

 You’ll be asked to wear compression garment that covers the liposuctioned areas as well as your buttocks for 4-5 days 24/7.
 You’ll need to keep pressure off your buttocks for 5-7 days — this allows blood vessels to grow within the transferred fat so that it can be sustained.